From surfing to robots to checking out an infamous red-light district, here is our list of awesome things to do in Fukuoka.

 If you’re wondering where to stay in Fukuoka, we’ve got some recommendations to suit every budget and to ensure you make the most of the Fukuoka sightseeing opportunities.

-The Best Hostel In Fukuoka – & And Hostel
+The Best Hostel In Fukuoka – HafH Fukuoka THE LIFE

-From the hostel, you can walk to many of the Fukuoka, Japan attractions around such as Tocho-ji Temple and Shofuki-ji Temple.
+From the hostel, you can walk to many of the Fukuoka tourist attractions around including lots of amazing temples.

-There is a subway entrance within the same vicinity and the airport is located 4km from the hostel.
+There is a subway entrance within the same vicinity and the airport is located super close to the hostel.

 Best Budget Accommodation For Couples – Montan Hakata